 - Private Funding

-During our consultation sessions, we will explain to you these different funding types in detail so that you can decide on which funding type that is most suitable for you.
+During our consultation sessions, we will explain to you these different funding types in detail so that you can decide on which funding type is most suitable for you.

 At NHS Negligence Claims, we handle most of our medical negligence claims under a No Win No Fee Agreement (Conditional Fee Agreement).
-This agreement gives you the opportunity to seek justice for harm done to you without any financial implications or risks to you.
+This agreement gives you the opportunity to seek justice for harm done to you without any financial implications or risks.
 You will not have to make any upfront legal fees and even if the case is unsuccessful, you are protected from making any payment either as we take out an insurance cover for our clients.

 - Gathering Facts and Evidence: With your funding in place, we will assist you to gather documents and information which will serve as evidence to prove your claims.
 We will request access to your medical records, test and scan results and also write to relevant authorities where necessary to request access to whatever information we will need to substantiate your claims.

-- Establishing Liability: When we are done with investigations, we will write to the other party to make them see that they are guilty and accept liability.
+- Establishing Liability: When we are done with investigations, we will write to the other party to make them acknowledge that they are guilty and accept liability.
 This letter is known as a “letter of claim”.